Writing Quirks and Illuminating Thoughts

 The above passage about Abigail drowning her mother’s cigarettes stays put.
 Destroying the cigarettes emphasizes the flipped relationship between mother and daughter and shows a piece of Abigail’s struggles as well as the potential for who she wants to be, a strong, confident individual.
 She dismisses the inevitable reaction of her mother and does the mature thing.
 Taking care of Mother’s unfinished and destructive business highlights Abigail’s strength of character.

 Finally, no matter how much I may love my own writing, I part with any sentences or paragraphs containing too much exposition.
-I realize, I need to know these things about my characters, but readers do not.
+I realize, I need to know these things about my story and characters, but readers do not.

 What are some of your writing quirks and thoughts?